ArminJo/ATtiny-HighVoltageProgrammer_FuseEraser/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Based on [Recover Bricked ATtiny Using Arduino as high voltage programmer](http://www.electronics-lab.com/recover-bricked-attiny-using-arduino-as-high-voltage-programmer/)
-This program restores the default fuse settings of the ATtiny.
+This program restores the default fuse settings of the ATtiny and can perform a chip erase & lock bits reset.
 The fuses can then easily be changed with the programmer you use for uploading your program.

 ### Modified for easy use with Nano board on a breadboard